foundersandcoders/coursebook/src/learn/database/index.md

 npm install better-sqlite3
 ```

-This should be added to the `dependencies` object in your `package.json`.
+This will be added to the `dependencies` object in your `package.json`.
 Now you can use it to initialise a SQLite database.
-You'll need a JS file to do this—since there will be a few database related files create a new `database` directory for them.
+You'll need a JS file to do this—since there will be a few database related files create a new `database` directory for them all.
 Then create a `database/db.js` file where you can initialise the DB:

 ```js
 const Database = require("better-sqlite3");